feapoi/tcpdump_filter/README.md

 tcpdump_filter is a syn-flood monitor tool base on tcpdump.
 It can auto filter attacker ip address.

 # Usage
-start do_tcpdump.sh it can generate log per hour.
+start do_tcpdump.sh. it can generate log per hour.
 ```
 ./do_tcpdump.sh &
 ```